JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I popped it in my Atari 400 and started to play it.
 I was definitely fun, but nowhere near as fun as *Megalegs* was.
 The truth was I had played *Megalegs* so much since getting it *Centipede* seemed sluggish by comparison.

 So after a while, the cartridge and smashed box just ended up in my closet.
+I ended up playing *Megalegs* more often.
+I still liked the t-shirt—and wore it with pride—although I never really got into Kraftwerk’s “Computer World” at the time.

 ***